hydroflux/abstractor-ws/BACKLOG.md

 - [ ] The 'target_directory' and 'document_directory' attributes on the Abstract class can be instances of the Directory class
 - [ ] Drop the 'document_directory_files' attribute from the Abstract class
 - [ ] Add the 'prepare_for_download' function from different 'download' scripts as an instance function--need to include the 'create_document_directory' function in some capacity as well (add optional arguments for things like 'stock_download')
+- [ ] Create a 'CountyFunctions' class (or use the 'county' class??) to set the functions to be used in the 'actions' directory as attributes

 ### Abstract Class To Do